brian14708/wh-briefings/presidential-actions/2021-05/2021-05-14-a-proclamation-on-revoking-proclamation-9945.md

 modified_time: 2021-05-14 15:53:49-04:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/05/14/a-proclamation-on-revoking-proclamation-9945/
 published_time: 2021-05-14 15:53:48-04:00
-title: A Proclamation on Revoking Proclamation 9945
+title: "A Proclamation on Revoking Proclamation\_9945"
 ---

 The suspension of entry imposed in Proclamation 9945 of October 4, 2019